-- General number of month at this property in 2015, office space occupied by UNFPA, total number of staff physically located in UNFPA facilities.
+- General number of month at this property in 2016, office space occupied by UNFPA, total number of staff physically located in UNFPA facilities.

 - Vehicle by fuel used, or by distance travelled.

 - Generators

-- Electricity use
+- Electricity use- specifying the energy source (grid, solar or generator)

 - Heating

 - Cooling

 - Travel rail and bus travel, and Air Travel

 - Water

 - Additional waste, recycling